 I managed to dine at the 2 Michelin Star Hibiscus before it closed for good on the 1st of October 2016 after nine years in operation.
 Rumour has it that the restaurant cashed in due to the ever-rising Mayfair rental prices and Chef Claude Bosi is to open new venture/adventure Bibendum in Spring of this year.
 The restaurant had been opened since 2000 (Claude was 27), originally in Shropshire and then in London Mayfair since 2007.
-Claude was only 23 when he was awarded a Michelin and managed to secure 2 at Hibiscus.
+Claude was only 23 when he was awarded a Michelin Star and has managed to secure 2 at Hibiscus.

 The menu is in tasting format only in the evening at £135 per head.

 To kick things off we were served a sequence of amuse-bouche, starting with these awesome cheese gougères dusted with parmesan which were crisp on the outside and fluffy in the middle.
 The flavour had all the positive attributes of good nutty, tart cheese.

 And then onto the caramelised nuts with vinegar powder – they were pure eating pleasure and so good I think they should be illegal!

 Montescondo Chianti Classico 13 £59.
 A mid bodied beaut – a lovely treat indeed.

 Steamed buns with ricotta cheese, basil and dried parma ham – dim sum inspired but that can only be a good thing as these were lovely little things.

 Foie gras cones, mango purée, caramelised sherry vinegar.
 The foie iced and piped onto the cone and sweetness of the mango working well with the acidity of the vinegar – it was a one bite wonder.

 Amuse-bouche of egg, mushroom, coconut foam and a dusting of curry powder.
 It’s very clever work and delicious eating.

 We were all curious as to how they managed to carve the most perfectly symmetrical openings on all of the shells.
 So the front of house brought out the tool from the kitchen to show us!